 Dr. Chitra Akkoor

-Courses Taught: Intercultural Communication, World Cultures & Communication, Diversity in the American Family, Research Methods, Senior Project, Introduction to Communication Studies.
+Courses Taught: Introduction to Communication Studies, Intercultural Communication, Diversity in the American Family, Communication Theory, Quantitative and Qualitative Research Methods, Senior Project,

 Education: Ph.D., Communication Studies, University of Iowa, 2011; M.A., Communication Studies, Western Michigan University, 2004; B.A., English Literature, University of Madras, 1982

-Research: Cross-cultural adaptation challenges, identity, and communication of immigrants from South Asia in Europe and United States.
+Research: Cross-cultural adaptation, diaspora, identity, and communication of immigrants from South Asia in Europe and United States.

 Baxter, L. A., & Akkoor, C. (2011).
 Topic expansiveness and family communication patterns.
 Journal of Family Communication.